Harsh-P30/Learn-react/README.md

-# Learn_react
+# React Introduction.
-Learning react from beginning
+Learning react from beginning.

-# What is React
+## What is React

 - React is a JavaScript library to build dynamic and interactive user interfaces.
 - Developed by facebook in 2011.